|

 Note

-here that the financial giving was to people in need.
+here that the financial giving was to people, and especially brothers in

-It is my thinking that much of our giving in the modern church only
+is my thinking that much of our giving in the modern church only goes to

 Much of our money goes to our buildings and our organizations that